20kdc/gabien-app-r48/README.md

 RPG Maker XP: Developed by examining OneShot (remake) and Ruby Quest : Undertow.
 The rendering code may thus be incomplete.

-RPG Maker VX Ace: Same, but examined games were Rave Story 2 (note - there are two versions out there.
+RPG Maker VX Ace: Same, plus a table given by Ancurio for the wall ATs, but examined games were Rave Story 2 (note - there are two versions out there.
 The real one is Polar's, and it's VX Ace-based.) and Crysalis.

 Ikachan: Ancient knowledge passed down from our elders.